tomas19/kalpana_v2/README.md

 <img src="adds/imgs/kalpana.PNG" width="1028"/>

-Kalpana is a python module to convert *ADCIRC* output files to geospatial vector formats (shapefile or kmz) and to downscaled the maximum water elevation *maxele.6.nc*.
+Kalpana is a Python module to convert *ADCIRC* output files to geospatial vector formats (shapefile or kmz) and to downscale the maximum water elevation *maxele.6.nc*.

 ## *ADCIRC* to geospatial vector files